unChaz/sci-fi-5e/srd/mechanics/combat.md

 ##### Rolling 1 or 20

-Sometimes fate blesses or curses a combatant, causing the novice to hit and the veteran to miss.
+Sometimes fate blesses or hacks a combatant, causing the novice to hit and the veteran to miss.

 If the d20 roll for an attack is a 20, the attack hits regardless of any modifiers or the target’s AC.
 This is called a critical hit, which is explained later in this chapter.